-Information and examples about loan repayment and options should come from the loan originator and/or loan servicer to supplement the information that colleges are required to provide via the Federal College Financing Plan and the State Financial Aid Award Information Sheet.
+Information and examples about loan repayment and options should come from the loan originator and/or loan servicer.
 Recognizing this, the federal government has created a Repayment Estimator to allow potential borrowers to get an early look at which plans they may be eligible for and see estimates for how much they would pay monthly and overall.